-In 2012 Lavender Wind has expanded into Historic Coupeville at 15 Coveland St. in a cute bungalow house that has been converted into a manufacturing kitchen and gift shop.
+In 2012 Lavender Wind has expanded into Historic Coupeville at 15 Coveland Street, in a cute bungalow house that has been converted into a manufacturing facility and gift shop.

 We are part of the greater central and north part of Whidbey Island.
 This is a great video that will show you some about us and about our area.